 Market Slide Batters State Pension Funds

-This article from Stateline.org offers a good synopsis of the shape of public pension plans nationally, particularly the growing unfunded liabilities related to the downturn in the economy.
+Stateline.org offers a good synopsis of the condition of public pension plans nationally, particularly the growing unfunded liabilities resulting from the downturn in the economy.

 Pension Liabilities Loom as States Try to Help Retirees

 USA Today explains how widespread state government pension problems are and describes policies states are trying as a way of easing the burden on their budgets.